 The team developed a new technique called homology-independent targeted integration (HITI), which uses the gene-editing tool CRISPR-Cas9 to cut DNA at a specific location.
 The new genetic material is then inserted into the cut DNA using the NHEJ repair pathway.

 The team found their method compared favorably to other gene-editing techniques.

-“The new technology is considerably more efficient than existing methods,” said Distinguished Professor of Bioscience Pierre Magistretti, Dean of the Biological and Environmental Science and Engineering Division at KAUST, who collaborated in the study.
+“The new technology is considerably more efficient than existing methods,” said Pierre Magistretti, Dean of the Biological and Environmental Science and Engineering Division at KAUST, who collaborated in the study.

 They successfully used HITI to edit genes in nerve cells from human embryonic stem cells.
-“This indicated that HITI could work in non-dividing cells,” explained KAUST Assistant Professor of Bioscience Mo Li, who co-authored the paper.
+“This indicated that HITI could work in non-dividing cells,” explained Mo Li, who co-authored the paper.

 Most significantly, the researchers used HITI for gene-replacement therapy in rats bred with a hereditary condition called retinitis pigmentosa.
 This condition causes blindness in humans and is caused by a mutation in the Mertk gene.
 The team aimed to restore Mertk function by inserting a copy of the missing DNA segment into the gene.
 Tests revealed partial restoration of sight.

 “For the first time, we have a method to edit the genome of non-dividing cells in the body.
 This could mean revolutionary new therapies for diseases of the eye, brain and heart,” said Li.

 - Suzuki, K., Tsunekawa, Y., Hernandez-Benitez, R., Wu, J., Zhu, Jie, Z. et al. In vivo genome editing via CRISPR-Cas9 mediated homology-independent targeted integration.
 Nature 540, 144–149 (2016).| article